How to Manage Overactive Bladder

 Overactive bladder is not a disease!
 It is the name of a group of urinary symptoms, including the sudden, urgent need to urinate, leaking urine, or frequent urination.

 There is also another common bladder problem called Stress Urinary Incontinence, which is different than overactive bladder.
-People with Stress Urinary incontinence sometimes leak urine while sneezing, coughing, or laughing, or performing physical activities such as jumping rope, hiking, or jogging.
+People with Stress Urinary incontinence sometimes leak urine while sneezing, coughing, laughing, or performing physical activities such as jumping rope, hiking, or jogging.

 Urinary and bladder issues affect many people and can get in the way of work, social life, exercise, and sleep.
 Overactive bladder symptoms can make it really hard to get through your day without multiple trips to the bathroom.
 It can control whether you jog outdoors in the sun, or on a treadmill, and make you nervous to go out with friends or do everyday activities, since you can't guarantee there will be a bathroom when you need one.